 Freeze Thaw has a dog named Bosco.
 His human is Justin and he is present in the shop pretty much every day.
 He sometimes growls to say hello but is totally harmless.
 Watch for him out on the trails!

-State College is fortunate to have lots of great mountain, cyclocross, and road riding.
+State College is fortunate to have lots of great mountain, gravel, and road riding.
 Rothrock State Forest affords us the luxury of being able to ride a short distance to our expansive trail and fire road network.
-Mountain and cyclocross riding in Rothrock is an option at almost all times of the year except some winter months where XC skiing, hiking, or snowshoeing is a better idea.
-Or, take advantage of our Salsa FAT bike demo/rental fleet and see why our trainer + roller sales have dropped in the past few years.
+Mountain and Gravel riding in Rothrock is an option at almost all times of the year, with the exception of major hunting seasons - check with DCNR for updated listings.

 Mountain biking isn't limited to Rothrock, plenty of other surrounding areas house some of the best trails on the east coast.
 If you are in State College you are less than 3 hours from Michaux State Forest and even closer to Lykens.
 The Allegrippis trails at Raystown Lake are about an hour away and offer a break from the rocks and great camping.
 We even have some trails close enough to town to take test rides.
 Feel free to pick our brains on riding options and see what Central PA has to offer.